beskar-cloud/knowledgebase/howtos/Beskar/installation.md

 ## 3. Install kubernetes

-Once infra-config is executer your cluster nodes are prepared for kubernetes installation.
+Once infra-config is executed your cluster nodes are prepared for kubernetes installation.
 We use [Kubespray](https://github.com/kubernetes-sigs/kubespray) to install kubernetes and [Kubernetes-deployments](https://github.com/beskar-cloud/kubernetes-deployments) repository for persisting kubernetes low-level configuration.

 We recommend to use [one of the supported kubernetes releases](https://kubernetes.io/releases/) which has got at least 3 patch releases already.

 Kubernetes installation steps are following:
 * clone [Kubespray](https://github.com/kubernetes-sigs/kubespray)
-* generate and modity your own kubernetes inventory (you can inspire [here](https://github.com/beskar-cloud/kubernetes-deployments/tree/main/deployments/ceph-lab/configuration/kubespray) what is typically changed)
+* generate and modify your own kubernetes inventory (you can inspire [here](https://github.com/beskar-cloud/kubernetes-deployments/tree/main/deployments/ceph-lab/configuration/kubespray) what is typically changed)
 * install kubespray needed tools and initiate kubernetes deployment
 * store kubespray revision with inventory in [Kubernetes-deployments](https://github.com/beskar-cloud/kubernetes-deployments) repository for future
 * test kubernetes is up and running